davekinkead/school-performance/paper.coffee.md

         @achievement = Math.random()

 Next we model schools.
 Schools are collections of students upon whose acheivement they causally impact.
-In short, schools teach students.
-The causal impact of a school on a student's academic performance ranges from `-1.0` (strong negative impact) to `1.0` (strong positive impact).
+In short, _schools teach students_.
+The causal impact of a school on a student's academic performance ranges from `-1.0` (a strong negative impact) to `1.0` (a strong positive impact).
 This impact is the same for all students and is fixed for the duration of the simulation.
 Again, no claim is made about how educational impact is transmitted to student achievement in the real world.
 Policy, pedagogy, or the school environment are all possible causal mechanisms compatible with this model.
 The key stipulation is that `impact` is the _only_ causal mechanism at work.

     class School
       constructor: (@id, @impact) ->

 Finally, we create a class to encapsulate the simulation itself.
-We construct the simulation with a profile containing information about schools and student distribution.
-We then create 1000 students of random achievement and assign them in the schools according to the simulation profile.
+We will construct each simulations with a profile describing the desired attributes of the schools and student distribution.
+We then create 1000 students of random achievement and assign them in the schools according to the stipulated profile.
+The initial assignment of students between schools is determined by a skew factor ranging from `0.0` (all students of below average achievement are in the first school) to `1.0` (all students of above average achievement students are in the first school).
+The default value of `0.5` results in an even distribution of students by achievement.
+Subsequent enrolments will be random.

     class Simulation